 What would you want to find in a knot hole of a tree?

-When I saw this beautiful tree with the perfect knot hole I immediately thought of Boo Radley and the little treasures he stowed away for Jem and Scout to discover.
-I felt like a child for a moment as a I wanted to be either like Boo Radley and put something in the knot hole for or find something wonderful for myself.
+When I saw this ancient looking tree with the perfect knot hole I immediately thought of Boo Radley and the little treasures he stowed away for Jem and Scout to discover.
+I felt like a child for a moment as I wanted to be either like Boo and put something in the knot hole or find something wonderful for myself.
 Maybe we should do just that and discover the inner Arthur 'Boo' Radley in all of us

 Book Club Blogger

 Fall into Go Set a Watchman

 Mystery, Murder, Fairy Tales

 Thankful for book club & biographies

 Tis the Season for Holiday Reading

 Book clubs come in all shapes & sizes